-Strawberries: Increased volumes started coming out of both McAllen and Florida this week which has helped to soften the market in all areas.
+Strawberries: Increased volumes started coming out of both McAllen and Florida last week which has helped to soften the market in all areas.
 This is offering some relief to loading fruit in California and giving us better availability and options for loading.
 Both McAllen and Florida fruit is being reported with good quality, some white shouldering.
 Oxnard region has reported some quality issues with soft and bruised berries.
-Light volumes of fruit coming out of Coachella, Irvine and Oceanside have been reported with better quality.
+Increased volumes of fruit coming out of Coachella, Irvine and Oceanside have been reported with better quality.
+Demand is off some with the recent and current holiday schedules.

-Raspberries: Market continues to firm up and fruit is lighter availability as we move throughout December and into early January.
+Raspberries: Market has steadied but fruit is still lighter availability as we move throughout December and into early January.